ex-sociopath by exsociopath.com

 Educational Insights: Unveiling the Complexities of Sociopathic Behavior with In-depth insight.

-Where did socipathy originate?
+Where did sociopathy originate?

 The term “sociopath” originated in the early 20th century and is derived from the Latin word “socius,” meaning companion or associate, and the Greek word “pathos,” meaning suffering or disease.
 The term was first introduced to describe individuals whose antisocial behaviors were thought to result primarily from social or environmental factors rather than purely psychological or biological ones.